 Rental revenue from operating leases is recognized on a straight-line basis over the term of the lease.
-Rental billings for periods extending beyond month end are recorded as deferred income and are recognized as earned.
-Rental related services revenue is primarily associated with relocatable modular building leases and consists of billings to customers for modifications, delivery, installation, building, additional site related work, and dismantle and return delivery.
+Rental billings for periods extending beyond period end are recorded as deferred income and are recognized as earned.
+Rental related services revenue is primarily associated with relocatable modular building leases and consists of billings to customers for modifications, delivery, installation, building, additional site-related work, and dismantle and return delivery.
 Revenue from these services is an integral part of the negotiated lease agreement with customers and is recognized on a straight-line basis over the term of the lease.
+Revenues associated with liquid and solid containment solutions consists of billings for delivery, removal and cleaning of the tanks and boxes.
+These revenues are recognized in the period performed.